Helperbird/website/src/pages/help/helperbird-for-google-slides-addon.md

 ---
 layout: templates/help.html
-title: How to use Helperbirds Google slides add-on  - Helperbird
+title: How to use Helperbirds Google slides add-on
 description:
   How to use the offical Helperbird Google Slides add on, from installing, the features and more.
 keywords: